d3/d3-selection/README.md

 ### Control

-For advanced usage, D3 has a few additional operators for custom control flow.
+For advanced usage, selections provide operators for custom control flow.

 <a name="selection_each" href="#selection_each">#</a> <i>selection</i>.<b>each</b>(<i>function</i>)